USS Scorpion (SSN-589): Accidental activation of torpedo

-The classified version of the U.S. Navy's court of inquiry's report, finally released in 1993, listed accidents involving the Mark 37 torpedo as 3 of the most probable causes for the loss of submarine, including a hot-running torpedo, an accidentally or deliberately launched weapon, or the inadvertent activation of a torpedo by stray voltage.
+The classified version of the U.S. Navy's court of inquiry's report, released in 1993, listed accidents involving the Mark 37 torpedo as three of the most probable causes for the loss of submarine, including a hot-running torpedo, an accidentally or deliberately launched weapon, or the inadvertent activation of a torpedo by stray voltage.
 The acoustic homing torpedo, in a fully ready condition and lacking a propeller guard, is theorized by some to have started running within the tube.
-Released from the tube, the torpedo then somehow became fully armed and successfully engaged its nearest target: Scorpion herself.
+Released from the tube, the torpedo then somehow became fully armed and engaged its nearest target: Scorpion herself.